 - Is Jupiter Mahadasha always beneficial?

-- For most ascendants, yes — Jupiter is a natural benefic and its Mahadasha is generally the most auspicious period of the 120-year Vimshottari cycle.
+- For most ascendants, it can be highly supportive because Jupiter is a natural benefic.
 However, the quality of the period depends heavily on natal Jupiter's sign, house, and dignity.
 A debilitated or afflicted Jupiter will still produce a 16-year period, but the expansion will be more constrained or delayed.
 Jupiter ruling challenging houses (6th, 8th, or 12th) can produce a period focused on service, transformation, or spiritual withdrawal rather than conventional prosperity.

 - What is the best antardasha within Jupiter Mahadasha?

-- Jupiter–Venus is classically considered the most materially abundant sub-period, lasting 2 years and 8 months.
-Jupiter–Jupiter (the opening 2 years 1 month 18 days) is often the most dharmically potent.
-Jupiter–Saturn (2 years 6 months 12 days) tends to produce the most lasting structural achievements.
-The "best" antardasha ultimately depends on the native's chart and what they most need during the period.
+- Jupiter-Venus is classically considered the most materially abundant sub-period, lasting 2 years and 8 months.
+Jupiter-Jupiter (the opening 2 years 1 month 18 days) is often the most dharmically potent.
+Jupiter-Saturn (2 years 6 months 12 days) tends to produce the most lasting structural achievements.
+The "best" antardasha ultimately depends on the chart and what the person most needs during the period.

 - Does Jupiter Mahadasha always bring children?